 How do pre-orders work with physical packages?

 You can also set up pre-orders for physical versions of albums that are already out on digital.
 Just set the package’s release date to whatever future date you like, and that’s that.
+At the moment, it's not possible to include a digital pre-order with a non-music merch item.

 Can I set my pre-order to automatically release at a certain time so that I can just go to sleep?